chango/inferno/doc/counting.rst

 DDFS
 ----

-The first step is to place this file in
+The first step is to place the data file in
 `Disco's Distributed Filesystem <http://discoproject.org/doc/howto/ddfs.html>`_ (DDFS).
 Once placed in DDFS, a file is referred to by Disco as a **blob**.